grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 {{% admonition type="note" %}}

-Available in public preview in [Grafana Cloud Pro and Advanced](/docs/grafana-cloud).
+This feature is experimental in [Grafana Cloud Pro and Advanced](/docs/grafana-cloud).
+The feature will have a cost by active users after being promoted into general availability.

 Please contact support to have the feature enabled.

 {{% /admonition %}}